Australian Open to plough ahead despite players' quarantine anger

 Romanian Sorana Cirstea, the women’s world number 71, said on social media: “If they would have told us this rule before, I would not play in Australia.
 I would have stayed home.

-“They told us we would fly at 20 per cent capacity, in sections, and we would be a close contact only if my team or cohort tests positive.”
+“They told us we would fly at 20% capacity, in sections, and we would be a close contact only if my team or cohort tests positive.”

 Swiss player Belinda Bencic said she and the other 46 players were at a disadvantage.